immunefi-team/Bounty_Boosts/ZeroLend/29139 - [SC - Medium] Griefing attack to cause users to suffer penalt....md

 # Griefing attack to cause users to suffer penalty by calling the tokenId of another user that have VestedZeroNFT id with _hasPenalty is true

-Submitted on Fri Mar 08 2024 04:00:01 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 8th 2024 at 10:00:01 UTC by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29139